igormironchik/gif-tools/README.md

 Try it for yourself.
 Enjoy.

+# Example

+You can see at recorded GIFs with these tools [here](https://igormironchik.github.io/markdown-tools/).

 # Plans

 When `KDE` will be fully switched to `Wayland` and refused from `X11` I will